18F/handbook/pages/updating-the-handbook/shortcodes.md

 %}){% endraw %}
 ```

-Which would produce a link like this:
+Produces a link like this:

 [download link]({% download "downloads/my-form.pdf" %})